 \subsection{Randomized Quota Method}

-As mentioned above, all methods may need to be augmented with some sort of randomization in the case of certain ties that cannot be broken by any objective standard, for example where an odd number of representatives must be apportioned to a pair of states with exactly equal populations, for there is then no non-arbitrary deterministic criteria to decide between them.
+As mentioned above, all methods may need to be augmented with some sort of randomization in the case of certain ties that cannot be broken by any objective standard, for example where an odd number of representatives must be apportioned to an even number of states with exactly equal populations, for there is then no non-arbitrary deterministic criteria to decide between them.
 But some methods relay on randomization more generally.

 To generate a quota method which is unbiased between large and small states, a randomized rounding schemes has been suggested, where each state's quota $q_s$ is independently and at random rounded up with probability $q_s - \lfloor q_s \rfloor$, and down otherwise, and the overall random assignment across all states is simply repeated until the total number of apportioned representatives first agrees with the target house size $R$.